 - Screening need no longer be done in women above the age of 65 who have had at least three consecutive negative Pap tests and at least two negative HPV tests during the last 10 years, with the most recent screening done during the last five years.

 - Women above the age of 65 with a history of cervical cancer must continue routine screening for an additional 20 years at least.

 - Women who have had a hysterectomy no longer need undergo screening.

 While screening will aid in the early detection of cervical cancer, it is strongly recommended that girls and young women should get vaccinated against HPV before they become sexually active, usually between the ages of 9 and 25 years old.

 Don’t delay.
-Get yourself vaccinated and make cervical cancer an important part of your health routine today.
+Get yourself vaccinated and make cervical cancer prevention an important part of your health routine today.